 - The sporicidal and virucidal effect of chlorine dioxide is very high compared to an equal concentration of chlorine

-- Chlorine dioxide does not react with ammonium NH4 + or ammonium binders, unlike chlorine which creates amines that have a negative effect for sanitizing drinking water
+- Chlorine dioxide does not react with ammonium NH4 + or ammonium binders, unlike chlorine which creates amines that have a negative effect to sanitize potable water

-- Using chlorine dioxide you prevents the formation of unwanted and harmful substances such as halogen hydrocarbons (Trihanomethani)
+- The use of chlorine dioxide prevents the formation of unwanted and harmful substances such as halogen hydrocarbons (Trihanomethani)

-- Unlike chlorine, chlorine dioxide has a germ elimination rate that increases with increasing pH value
+- Unlike chlorine, chlorine dioxide has a germ elimination rate that increases with the increase of pH value